 An All-Day Guide for Dining at the Drag in Austin

-As the holidays end and students return to classes, I think about how every time I walk down Guadalupe only to spot some new building, restaurant, or development.
-The coming-and-going of new shops and restaurants seems to be a constant on the Drag and keeping up with it all can quickly become a blur.
+As the holiday’s end and students return to classes, I think about how every time I walk down Guadalupe only to spot some new building, restaurant, or development.
+The coming and going of new shops and restaurants seems to be a constant on the Drag and keeping up with it all can quickly become a blur.

 A Classic Lunch/Breakfast Destination

 First opening its doors back in May of 1980, Kerbey Lane Cafe has quickly become a favorite around Austin with good reason.
-Although I speak specifically for the location on the Drag, the consistency and quality that the chain as a whole has shown through the years speaks for itself.
+Although I speak specifically for the location on the Drag, the consistency and quality that the chain as a whole has shown through the years speak for itself.
 When stepping into the restaurant, I immediately noticed how efficiently guests were seated so as to be socially distanced.

 Following up on my decision to order lunch with my queso (I had done pancakes last visit), I decided upon a Chicken Pesto Panini with subbed Sweet Potato Fries as my main course.
 Every time I eat at Kerbey Lane I like to play a game and order something that I might not order at a similar restaurant; ordering a pesto panini, for instance, is something I’d hardly ever do.
 When I receive my food, I am always pleasantly surprised at how good it is.

 Taking note of the changes to the Drag that had sprung up seemingly over the winter break, I decided to revisit a favorite of mine during my days of living in a dorm.